MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/time-handling.md

 ### Using Date.now

-Create unix timestamp for current time.
+Create unix timestamp for current time in milliseconds.
+See earlier section for converting to seconds.

-Passing a param doesn't seem to make a difference.

 ```javascript
 Date.now()